Legal information is a powerful tool that can help you advocate for yourself or someone else.

 Community Law Centres o Aotearoa (a national function that supports the community law movement) is working in partnership with Citizen Al in producing a series of “chatbots”.
 “Chatbots” are digital assistants that will be available free to those in New Zealand through FaceBook Messenger.

 'Wagbot' is a chatbot for students who are having problems at school.
-It gives parents and students someone to talk to about these problems. https://www.facebook.com/wagbot/
+It gives parents and students someone to talk to about these problems. https://www.facebook.com/wagbot/ (Not currently active)

 'Rentbot' is another 'chatbot' released in the series which helps with tenancy problems, such as bonds, pets, disputes, repairs, the Tenancy Tribunal, etc. Go to https://www.facebook.com/rentb...